neoforged/Documentation/docs/resources/server/loottables/functions.md

 ### `minecraft:enchanted_count_increase`

 Increases the item stack count based on the enchantment value.
 Uses a [number provider][numberprovider].
+Requires the `minecraft:attacking_entity` loot parameter, no modification is performed if that parameter is absent.

 ```json5
 {